warmsea/react-d3-graph/README.md

 This lib is a fork of [react-d3-graph](https://github.com/danielcaldas/react-d3-graph) with improvements in terms of accessibility and more.

+Below is the README from the original project.

 # react-d3-graph &middot; [![Build Status](https://github.com/danielcaldas/react-d3-graph/workflows/react-d3-graph/badge.svg)](https://github.com/danielcaldas/react-d3-graph/workflows/react-d3-graph/badge.svg)

 ⚠️ **There has been some changes in the domain where I host the documentation and live examples, please use https://danielcaldas.github.io/react-d3-graph/docs instead of the old domain https://goodguydaniel.com/react-d3-graph.
 Sorry for any inconvenient** ⚠️